wcventure/PERIOD/AdvanceUsage.md

 **Perform our static analysis scripts to analyze key points for further scheduling.**

-Then use the script `staticAnalysis.sh` to perform the static analysis base on SVF.
+Then use the script `staticAnalysis.sh` to perform the static analysis based on SVF.
 This will analyze key points for further scheduling (key points are the statements/expressions accessing shared memory locations or containing synchronization primitives):
 ```sh
 $ROOT_DIR/tool/staticAnalysis/staticAnalysis.sh work
 ```